Capacity: Physical and Neurological

-By Dr. Anne Shadle
+By Dr. Peter Gorman and Dr. Anne Shadle

 Dr. Anne Shadle, Ph.D., is a contributor to the USA Baseball Sport Development Blog, is a certified consultant in Sport Psychology CC-AASP and is a member of the United States Olympic Committee’s Sport Psychology registry.
 She also serves on the Athlete Advisory Committee for USA Track and Field (USATF) and currently is the President-appointed committee chair for Psychological Services for USATF.
 She is heavily involved with coaching education and certification for the International Association of Athletics Federation (IAAF) and USATF.
 Shadle received her Bachelor of Science in Education and Human Sciences from the University of Nebraska, where she also ran track and field.
 She was a two-time National Champion in the mile and 1500 meter distances before going on to run professionally for Reebok and compete in the 2008 Olympic Trials.